naren-jha/prototypes/src/main/java/com/njha/prototypes/db_connection_pooling/README.md

 Example 2 - with custom db pooling.

 ### With no db pooling:
-- For each db call, we create a new connection, which invloves
+- For each db call, the application establises a new db connection, which invloves -
   - A 3 way handshake to establish the connection
   - A 2 way request-response - query execution (the actual work)
   - And finally a 2 way tear down